tc39/proposal-smart-pipelines/README.md

 }
 ```

-This nested expression is quite messy, requiring many levels of indentation and reading both on the left and right of each subexpression to understand the flow of data.
+This nested expression is quite messy.
+It is spaghetti that requires many levels of indentation.
+Reading this code requires checking both the left and right of each subexpression to understand the flow of data.

 ```js
 capitalizedString(